AvramRobert/omnia/doc/configuration.md

 {:key \c}
 ```

-For more esoteric keys, like `enter`, `space`, `tab` etc, the keyword version of the name of that specific
+For more esoteric keys like `enter`, `space`, `tab` etc, the keyword version of the name of that specific
 key is required. <br />

 Example - I want something to happen when I press `enter`: <br />